Configuration Language

 How to write Codify configurations

-The configuration language is a JSON-based format for declaring your desired development environment.
-A config is a top-level array of resource objects.
-Each object represents one tool, application, or system setting that Codify manages.
+The Codify configuration language is a JSON-based format for describing your development environment.
+It consists of an array of resource objects, where each object represents a tool, application, or system setting for Codify to manage.

 Example